apigee/apigee-access/README.md

     var apigee = require('apigee-access');
-    // Get access to the default cache, which is best for most purposes var cache = apigee.getCache();
+    // Get access to the default cache, which is best for most purposes
+    // The cache still needs a name var cache = apigee.getCache('cache');
-    // Get access to a custom cache resource var customCache = apigee.getCache('MyCustomCache');
+    // Get access to a custom cache resource var customCache = apigee.getCache('MyCustomCache',
+      { resource: 'MyCustomrResource'} );

 To use a cache, call "getCache".
 This takes an optional argument -- if it is called with no parameter, it returns a default cache.
 You can also specify the name of a "cache resource," which is something that you can create using the Apigee API.

-### Retrieving an item as a Buffer

-    var apigee = require('apigee-access');
-    var cache = apigee.getCache();
-    cache.get('key', function(data) {
-      // "data" is the item that was retrieved
-      // It will be a Buffer.
-    });

-To retrieve an item, call the "get" function.
-It takes one parameter, which is a key.
-The key can be any string that you like.

-Regardless of how an item was inserted, it is returned as a Buffer object unless "setEncoding" was called, as shown below.

-### Retrieving an item as a String

-    var apigee = require('apigee-access');
-    var cache = apigee.getCache();
-    cache.setEncoding('utf8');
-    cache.get('key', function(data) {
-      // "data" is the item that was retrieved
-      // It will be a String.
-    });

-When "setEncoding" is set on a cache, all items will be retrieved as a String, interpreted using the specified encoding.
+If the cache does not exist, it will be created.

+When accessing or creating a cache, you can also pass an object as the second parameter.
+It may contain the following optional parameters:

+* resource: The name of an Apigee "cache resource" where the data should be stored.
+Cache resources are configured using the Apigee API.
+If not specified, a default resource will be used.
+* scope: Specifies whether cache entries are prefixed to prevent collisions.
+Valid values are "global", "application," and "exclusive".
+These are defined below.
+* defaultTtl: Specifies the default time to live for a cache entry, in seconds.
+If not specified then the default TTL in the cache resource will be used.
+* timeout: How long to wait to fetch a result from the distributed cache, in seconds.
+The default 30 seconds.

+Cache scopes work as follows:

+* global: All cache entries may be seen by all Node.js applications in the same Apigee "environment."
+* application: All cache entries may be seen by all Node.js caches that are part of the same Apigee Edge application.
+* exclusive: Cache entries are only seen by Node.js caches in the same application that have the same name.

+The default scope is "exclusive."

 ### Inserting or Replacing an item

     var apigee = require('apigee-access');
     var cache = apigee.getCache();
-    // Insert a String with 'ascii' encoding and expiration cache.put('key', 'Hello, World!', 'ascii', 10000);
+    // Insert a String with 'ascii' encoding and TTL in seconds cache.put('key', 'Hello, World!', 'ascii', 120);
     // Insert a string with default (UTF8) encoding cache.put('key2', 'Hello, World!');
-    // Insert an object
-    cache.put('key3', { foo: 123, bar:456 });
     // Insert a string and get notified when insert is complete cache.put('key4', 'Hello, World!', function(err) {
       // "err" will be undefined unless there was an error on insert